eduardo-zambrano/equistatlab/protected-income.md

 ~~~

 ## Technical
 It is important to be very deliberate about what is it that is being compared across individuals.
-In the preceeding sections income was used as the index of individual advantage, but the analysis is relevant to any setting in which individual advantage is measured by a cardinally measurable and interpersonally comparable index.
+In the preceeding sections income was used as the index of individual well-being, but the analysis is relevant to any setting in which individual well-being is measured by a cardinally measurable and interpersonally comparable index.
 In particular, it is possible to adjust income for non-market aspects of quality of life that individuals enjoy or endure, and use this ajusted income, usually called [“equivalent income”](https://academic.oup.com/book/37245/chapter/330083193) or “money-metric utility,” as the relevant index instead of ordinary income.
 Below we adopt this point of view and consider evaluators with preferences over profiles of equivalent incomes.

-All the evaluators we consider rank equivalent income profiles according to social preferences that admit an additively separable [Social Welfare](https://en.wikipedia.org/wiki/Social_welfare_function) representation.
-The *social welfare* of the equivalent income profile $(y_1,...,y_n)$ in a society with $n$ individuals is given by $W(y_1,...,y_n)=f(y_1)+...+f(y_n)$ for some continuous and strictly increasing function $f$, called the *generator* of $W$.
+All the evaluators we consider rank equivalent income profiles according to social preferences that admit an additively separable [Social Welfare](https://en.wikipedia.org/wiki/Social_welfare_function) representation, that is, the *social welfare* of the equivalent income profile $(y_1,...,y_n)$ in a society with $n$ individuals is given by $W(y_1,...,y_n)=f(y_1)+...+f(y_n)$ for some continuous and strictly increasing function $f$, called the *generator* of $W$.

 The choice of generator determines the kind of evaluator we are facing.
 In particular: